zacharyjbaldwin/zen-book/readme.md

 This project is a work-in-progress.
 See a demo [here](https://zen-book.herokuapp.com).

 Planned features:
 * Add 'Generate vCard' button to view pages.
+This will generate a modal with a QR code for the contact.
 * Add more fields to a contact.
 * Implement search function.